Pancreas Transplantation Medication

 Class Summary

 Induction immunotherapy consists of a short course of intensive treatment with intravenous agents.
-Antilymphocyte antibody induction therapeutic agents are varied and include polyclonal antisera, mouse monoclonals, and so-called humanized monoclonals.
-Polyclonal antisera, such as antilymphocyte globulin (ALG), antilymphocyte serum (ALS), and antithymocyte globulin (ATG) are equine, goat, or rabbit antisera directed against human lymphoid cells.
-The effects significantly lower and almost abolish circulating lymphoid cells critical to rejection response.
+Antilymphocyte antibody induction therapeutic agents include polyclonal antisera, monoclonal antibodies, and humanized monoclonals.
+Polyclonal antisera, such as antilymphocyte globulin (ALG), antilymphocyte serum (ALS), and anti-thymocyte globulin (ATG) are equine, goat, or rabbit antisera directed against human lymphoid cells.
+These significantly lower and almost abolish circulating lymphoid cells critical to rejection response.

 Basiliximab (Simulect)

-Chimeric monoclonal antibody that specifically binds to and blocks the IL-2 receptor on the surface of activated T cells.
+A chimeric monoclonal antibody that specifically binds to and blocks the interleukin-2 (IL-2) receptor on the surface of activated T cells.

 Antithymocyte globulin, rabbit (Thymoglobulin)